 Heat Pump Water Heaters — How They Work

 Heat pump water heaters, also known as hybrid water heaters operate much differently than traditional electric resistant storage tanks.
 As the name implies, these units utilize a heat pump to heat your domestic hot water.
-Heat pumps are more efficient because the move heat instead of making heat.
+Heat pumps are more efficient because they move heat instead of making heat.
 In this case, the heat pump moves heat from the ambient air around the water heater and moves it into the water inside the tank.

 How efficient are these new water heaters?
 In our climate, these heaters can have an energy factor of 2.7, which means for every dollar of electricity you put into them, you get $2.70 in hot water.
 For comparison, the best 50-Gallon Electric resistant hot water heater has an energy factor of 0.97, so for every dollar of electricity you put into the tank, you get 97 cents worth of hot water.